1. Do I need to be licensed in order to receive referral fees?

 Do I need E&O coverage?

 Because all policies are written under the umbrella of our agency, you do not need your own E&O coverage.
-This more than offsets the cost of your membership with I-insureme, as this coverage ranges from $800-$1,500 per year.[ back to top
+This more than offsets the cost of your membership with I-insureme, as this coverage is approximately $1,500 per year.[ back to top

 Who is Dickinson Agency?

 Dickinson Agency is the company that I-insureme has partnered with to handle quotes, paperwork, claims and customer service.
 James Dickinson started Dickinson Insurance on July 9th, 1984.
 His son, JD Dickinson, purchased the agency in 2,000.
 In 2011, JD partnered with Daniel Graisy to mutually run Dickinson Insurance.
 Click Here

 to visit their website. [ back to top